Gan10/ilian-youss-gan-eug/docs/index.md

 There should be whitespace between paragraphs.
 We recommend including a README, or a file with information about your project.

-# Projet : Moteur à vitesse multiple
+# PROJET : Moteur à vitesse multiple

 Notre projet consiste à simuler la vitesse d'un moteur commandé par 4 boutons poussoirs